JLevconoks/k8ConsoleViewer/README.md

       container-1
       container-2
 ```
-Please note: `group` is not always a deployment name, it is picked from available labels on the pod `deployment`, `statefulSet`, `job-name`, `app` in the priority order listed.
+Please note: `group` label is picked from controller owner reference name minus the unique identifier at the end, if it is not present it is picked from available labels on the pod `deployment`, `statefulSet`, `job-name`, `app` in the priority order listed.
 This might be not ideal but so far it worked fine in my use case.

 ---